x676f64/secureum-mind_map/Ethereum 101/Gas Metering.md

 The EVM will terminate execution if the amount of gas consumed by computation exceeds the gas available in the transaction.

 Gas is the mechanism Ethereum uses to allow Turing-complete computation while limiting the resources that any program can consume.
-(See [here](https://github.com/ethereumbook/ethereumbook/blob/develop/01what-is.asciidoc))

 ---